biswapanda/zeroflows/README.md

 * [Jansson](http://www.digip.org/jansson/) >= 2.4
 * [Gnome library 2](https://developer.gnome.org/glib/) >= 2.30

-[ZeroMQ](http://zeromq.org) provides a taste a brokerless BUS.
-The elementary transport unit is a  message, and **Zero-Flows** lets you benefit of PUSH/PULL (1 to Any) and PUB/SUB (1 to Any) patterns of communcation.
+[ZeroMQ](http://zeromq.org) provides a taste of a brokerless BUS, the elementary transport unit is a message.
+**Zero-Flows** lets you benefit of PUSH/PULL (1 to Any) and PUB/SUB (1 to Any) patterns of communcation.
 [Apache ZooKeeper](http://zookeeper.apache.org) is used to configure the nodes and discover the peer nodes.
-We onlty use the single-threaded C client API provided with the official Zookeeper distribution.
+We only use the single-threaded C client API provided with the official Zookeeper distribution.
 [Jansson](http://www.digip.org/jansson/) is used to parse the JSON format used into Zookeeper.
 The [Gnome library 2](https://developer.gnome.org/glib/) provides easy-to-use data structures and a lot of necessary features.

 ## Installation